mihirchronicles/themihirchronicles.github.io/src/content/notes/on-writing-well.md

 1. Logical perspective is an expository prose based on factual language.
 It is the product of your thinking.
 This requires critical thinking, collecting facts and reason from first principles.
 Logical perspective demands two questions:
     - What exactly are you talking about?
-    - What exacly are you saying about it?
+    - What exactly are you saying about it?
 2. Rhetoric style depends on what words you use and how you design your sentences.
 Designing your sentence depends upon logic.
 3. Grammar is the foundation upon which both logic and rhetoric rest.
 This one is notorious because you can confuse rules with regulations.
 The writer, like craftsman, works with the rules, and violates them when he or she must insightfully.
     - A regulation is an order for which you can see no real reason.